Smokers Outside the Hospital Doors

 "Smokers Outside the Hospital Doors" is the first single from English rock band Editors' second album, An End Has a Start (2007).
 It was released as a digital download on 11 June 2007 and as a physical single through CD and vinyl on 18 June 2007 in the United Kingdom.
 It peaked at number seven on the UK Singles Chart in its first week of physical release and became a moderate to minor hit in Belgium, Ireland, and the Netherlands.
-A single was also released in the US on 26 June 2007.
+A single was also released in the United States.
 The song was set to debut on Zane Lowe's show on 30 April; however, the song leaked on the internet a few days preceding.

 Production

 The song was recorded and produced at Grouse Lodge Studios, Ireland, under the supervision of producer Jacknife Lee.
 Lead vocals, rhythm guitar and piano were provided by Tom Smith, lead guitar and synth by Chris Urbanowicz, bass guitar by Russell Leetch and percussion by Ed Lay.
 Smith and Lay were also part of the choir, along with producer Jacknife Lee, audio engineer Tom McFall and singer Anne Struther, all of whom were chosen purely because they were in the studio at the time.
 When performed live, the choir vocals are provided by Smith, Lay and Leetch, rather than using a pre-recorded backing track.